Tropical Amplitudes: Classical geometry and the tropical limit

-Smooth Riemann surfaces of genus $g$ with $n$ punctures can be arranged in a moduli space denoted $\M$ of complex dimension is $3g-3+n$ spanned by $3g-3+n$ complex parameters called the moduli of the surface.
-This space is not compact, as surfaces can develop nodes when non trivial homotopy cycles pinch and give rise to surfaces with ordinary double points.
+Smooth Riemann surfaces of genus $g$ with $n$ punctures span a moduli space denoted $\M$ of complex dimension $3g-3+n$ whose coordinates are called the moduli of the surface.
+This space is not compact, since surfaces can develop nodes when non-trivial homotopy cycles pinch off and give rise to nodal surfaces with double points.
 The result of adding all such nodal curves to $\M$ is the well known Deligne-Mumford compactified moduli space of curves $\Mbar$ \cite{Deligne:1969}.
-There exists two types of such degenerations, called separating and non-separating degenerations (see figure \ref{fig:degenMgnbar} below).
+The nodal curves are then boundary divisors in $\Mbar$.
+There exist two types of such degenerations, called separating and non-separating degenerations.

-A separating degeneration splits off the surface into a surface with two disconnected components that are linked by a double point, while a non separating degeneration simply give rise to a new surface with two points identified whose genus is reduced by one unit.
-Note that no degeneration may split off a surface that does not satisfy the stability criterion shared with tropical graphs \eqref{e:stabcond}.
-As a consequence, a maximally degenerated surface is composed of thrice punctures spheres.
+A separating degeneration splits off the surface into a surface with two components linked by a double point, while a non-separating degeneration simply gives rise to a new surface with two points identified, whose genus is reduced by one unit (see fig.~\ref{fig:degenMgnbar}).
+Further, no degeneration is allowed to give rise to a nodal curve that does not satisfy the stability criterion shared with tropical graphs \eqref{e:stabcond}.
+As a consequence, a maximally degenerated surface is composed of thrice-punctured spheres.

-Those degenerations induce a stratification on $\Mbar$, characterized by the combinatorial structure of the nodal curves.
-Indeed, one can associate to each degenerate surface a dual graph obtained by making a line go through each pinched cycle and turning each non degenerated component of genus $g\geq0$ into a vertex of weight $g$.
-Finally, the legs of a dual graph are just what used to be punctures on the surface.
-Below we give a few examples of dual graphs of nodal Riemann surfaces.
+These degenerations induce a stratification on $\Mbar$.
+It is characterized by the so-called ``dual graphs''.
+These encore the combinatorial structure of the nodal curves and the co-dimension of the boundary divisors.
+They are defined as follow.
+Take a nodal curve.
+Draw a line that goes through each pinched cycle and turn each non-degenerated component of genus $g\geq0$ into a vertex of weight $g$.
+Draw ``legs'' attached to the graph for each marked point on the surface.
+See examples in fig.~\ref{fig:dualgens}.

 A surface where a node is developing locally looks like a neck whose coordinates $x$ and $y$ on each of its side obey the following equation